aysa2018/bistromoods_frontend/README.md

    npm install

 5. **Configure Environment Variables**
- - Create a .env file in the root directory.
+    -  Create a .env file in the root directory
- - Add your Yelp API key and other necessary configurations as specified in .env.example.
+    - Add your API key
- -

 4. **Run the Application**
    npm start

 5. **Access the App**
-   - Open your browser and go to http://localhost:3000 to see BistroMoods in action.
+   - Open your browser and go to http://localhost:3000 to see BistroMoods in action

 ## Development Process
 These design and technical choices were made with the user in mind.
 Our top priority was to create a frcitionless site that allows users to quickly and easily identify resturants perfectly suited to his or her mood.